Taitdanielle/Milestone1/README.md

 This was used on a number of occasions to find bugs with my code and missing items this was found on Dev tools and code verifier.</p>

+<h2>Deployment<h2>

+<p>The current deployment of this project was done using AWS Cloud 9.

+I used the Cloud 9 interface to write the code and as it is linked with github as it was easy to use the terminal to commit my files and push to my repository, I did come accross a few issues using this especiallly commiting and pushing to GITHub I will use a more effective interface in the future.

+The deployed website is hosted on github pages for easy viewing without having to clone or fork the repository to view the running website.
+Deployment was done by clicking on the settings tab on my repository then navigating to "Github pages" Changing the source from none to master, this then deployed a link that can be found here : https://taitdanielle.github.io/Milestone1/

+To run this site locally:

+* Click clone / download
+* Choose your preffered method (Zip or github desktop)
+* Open in your preffered IDE
+* Run on local server</p>